 After landing in Austin, you’ll likely be hungry so head out to one of the food truck areas to grab a quick bite before exploring the city.
 It’s some of the best food and affordable!
 Food truck parks to check out are Rainey Street Food Trucks, East Riverside Food Trucks, and The Picnic, close to Barton springs.

 For your first afternoon in Austin, take some time to explore the South Congress (SoCo), Austin’s most popular neighborhood.
-It’s a great place for shopping, with cute vintage shops, costume stores, and local boutiques.
+It’s an excellent place for shopping, with cute vintage shops, costume stores, and local boutiques.

 Before heading out for the night, take advantage of your first sunset in Austin and head to one of these three spots:

 - If seeing thousands of bats fly out at once appeals to your interests, you can witness this phenomenon nightly on the Congress Avenue Bridge.
-It’s the largest urban colony in North America, so it’s quite a sight to witness.
+It’s the largest urban colony in North America, so it’s quite a sight.

 - If bats aren’t your thing, there’s another bridge you can visit for just a sunset – the 360 bridge (you’ll need a car to get here).
 You can’t actually stop on the bridge as traffic flows through it, but you can park nearby and climb up a small ledge next to it for a view above.

 - Last option for sunset – hike to the top of Mount Bonnell.
-It’s just a small hill that takes about ten minutes to climb up, with nice views of the city and lake.
+It’s just a small hill that takes about ten minutes to climb up, with lovely city and lake views.

 The Rainey Street Historic District was by far my favorite spot to go out in Austin.
 All the bars there are historic bungalow homes; it’s so charming to walk around.